lukatas/ATES_SensitivityAnalyses/README.md

 ## 📜 How to use?

 To generate new model realizations (FlowTransport.py) the original modflow and mt3d input files from both case studies are required.
-These files are freely accessible on the Zenodo data repository.
+These files are freely accessible on the Zenodo data repository. https://doi.org/10.5281/zenodo.13347760

 The file paths and uncertainty ranges for each parameter can be adjusted in the config.py file.
 The simulations can also run in parallel on a desktop by adjusting the n_sim and n_cpu parameters in the RunParallel.py script and running this instead of the jobscript.

 Alternatively, when there is no intreest in running new simulations, the choice can be made to make use of the original output for further data analysis.
 This includes output data of all simulations used for the paper “Efficiency and heat transport processes of LT-ATES systems: insights from distance-based global sensitivity analyses”.
-It can be consulted and downloaded on the Zenodo data repository.
+It can be consulted and downloaded from the Zenodo data repository. https://doi.org/10.5281/zenodo.13347760

 ### Software versions